padmapria/Survey_Data_Analysis_Python/README.md

 This example project demonstrate reading data stored in S3, storing it in local DB for analysis, return the analysis via RESTful API with Python-Flask,

-The steps done for this project are
+### The steps done for this project are
+  1) Creating DB tables needed for the project
-  1) Reading survey response loaded in CSV format from AWS S3 and incrementally ingesting to local database postgresDB
+  2) Reading survey response loaded in CSV format from AWS S3 and incrementally ingesting to local database postgresDB (skipping the data injestion, if the file is already in DB)
-  2) Analysing the data in postgres to find, average score, benchmark and the score distribution
+  3) Analysing the data in postgres to find, average score, benchmark and the score distribution
-  3) Creating an API that provides access to the data analysis results, (average score, benchmark and the score distribution)
+  4) Creating an API that provides access to the data analysis results, (average score, benchmark and the score distribution)
-  4) Dockering the application
+  5) Dockering the application

+### The task performed by various python files (.py) present in the src folder are :-

+ configuration.env  --> For storing environment variables needed for the project
+  1) config.py   --> Centralized configuration to inialize DB connection, logging which will be imported by other python classes
+  2) CreateTables.py  --> Creating the DB tables need for the project
+  3) ReadS3AndPopulateDB.py   -->  ingest the csv files from S3 and store relevant data in the Postgres database
+  4) SurveyAnalysis.py  --> computiing the average score and the score distribution, benchmark and Creation of Flask API for the same

  You can download this project by cloning the repository:

 # Get the project code
 git clone https://github.com/padmapria/Survey_Data_Analysis_Python.git
 NOTE: While working with Python, its recommended to use virtual environment to keep all the project's dependencies isolated from other projects.

 # To automate creating conda environment and deploying the project,
-1) Clone this git repository in a folder, for example to the folder,  C:/survey_data_analysis
+1) Clone this git repository in a folder, for example to the folder,  C:/Survey_Data_Analysis_Python

 2) Edit the startup.bat located in the scripts folder of this git project.
    Modify the venv_root_dir
      set venv_root_dir="D:\Survey_Data_Analysis_Python\scripts"
      to
-      set venv_root_dir="C:\survey_data_analysis\scripts"
+      set venv_root_dir="C:\Survey_Data_Analysis_Python\scripts"

       save the changes

  3) Edit the start_app.bat located in the scripts folder of this git project.
 Modify the path pointing to the python file.
       python D:\Survey_Data_Analysis_Python\src\config.py
       python D:\Survey_Data_Analysis_Python\src\CreateTables.py
+      python D:\Survey_Data_Analysis_Python\src\ReadS3AndPopulateDB.py
+      python D:\Survey_Data_Analysis_Python\src\SurveyAnalysis.py

       to
+      python C:\Survey_Data_Analysis_Python\src\config.py
+      python C:\Survey_Data_Analysis_Python\src\CreateTables.py
-      python C:\survey_data_analysis\src\config.py
+      python C:\Survey_Data_Analysis_Python\src\ReadS3AndPopulateDB.py
-      python C:\survey_data_analysis\src\CreateTables.py
+      python C:\Survey_Data_Analysis_Python\src\SurveyAnalysis.py

       save the changes